marc-casperlabs/stuffer_shack/README.md

 * Endianness conversion: Endianness issues can be solved by either standardizing on a specific endianness, or offering a function to rewrite all lengths in the database on open.
 * Deletion support: By inserting tombstones as items in the write log, support for item deletion can be added.
 This may increase the disk space requirement, unless `u32::MAX` is used as a sentinel value.
 * Alignment support: By padding records and values written to disk, proper alignment to an arbitrary boundary can be enforced.
 If the alignment is implicit, i.e. according to fixes rules, no extra information needs to be written.
+* Persistent index: As an option, it should be possible to specify that the index be written to disk as well, to allow for faster startup.

 ## Outstanding issues